jaredwray/keyv/packages/redis/README.md

 # Performance Considerations

 With namespaces being prefix based it is critical to understand some of the performance considerations we have made:
 * `clear()` - We use the `SCAN` command to iterate over keys.
 This is a non-blocking command that is more efficient than `KEYS`.
 In addition we are using `UNLINK` by default instead of `DEL`.
 Even with that if you are iterating over a large dataset it can still be slow.
 It is highly recommended to use the `namespace` option to limit the keys that are being cleared and if possible to not use the `clear()` method in high performance environments.
+If you don't set namespaces, you can enable `noNamespaceAffectsAll` to clear all keys using the `FLUSHDB` command which is faster and can be used in production environments.

 * `delete()` - By default we are now using `UNLINK` instead of `DEL` for deleting keys.
 This is a non-blocking command that is more efficient than `DEL`.
 If you are deleting a large number of keys it is recommended to use the `deleteMany()` method instead of `delete()`.